Staying in College

 The University Bookstore is located on Central Campus.
 In addition to textbooks and supplies needed for courses at Salem State University, the bookstore also has a large selection of nursing, best selling paperback books, greeting cards, a great assortment of gifts and clothing items.
 You can also shop our website www.salemstateshop.com We also provide a large assortment of Customizable Merchandise.
 For further information, and hours of operation contact the Bookstore at 978.542.3808.

-In addition to the computer kiosks in the Commuter Lounge located in the Ellison Campus Center, there are five general-purpose open computer laboratories offered to the campus community which are maintained by the Information Technology Department.
+In addition to the computer kiosks in the Commuter Lounge located in the Ellison Campus Center, there are open access computer laboratories offered to the campus community which are maintained by the Information Technology Department.
 These labs are located in the following buildings:

 CC154 (Central Campus)